******************************************************************************

 import tensorflow as tf

-from .qtensor import QTensor
+from .qtensor import QTensor, slice_tensor_by_index

 from .fixed_point import FixedPoint